Think-iT-Labs/aws-patterns-edc/README.md

 - **AWS Load Balancer Controller** to automatically provision Application Load Balancers (ALBs) for Kubernetes Ingress resources on EKS.
 - **External DNS** to automatically manage DNS records in the Route 53 hosted zone record, linking them to ALBs based on Ingress resources in EKS.

-**Bastion Host Consideration (optional):**

-The provided Terraform configuration does not include Bastion Hosts by default.
-However, the architecture is designed to support them if needed.
-In such cases, a Bastion Host should be provisioned in a public subnet to enable secure administrative access to resources in the private subnets, such as EKS worker nodes.

 After you provision the private cluster, add the new EKS cluster to your local Kubernetes configuration by running the following command:

 ```bash
 aws eks update-kubeconfig --name aws-patterns-edc --region <AWS REGION>
 ```

-> Replace `<AWS REGION>` with the AWS Region where you provisioned the EKS cluster.
+> Replace `<AWS REGION>` with the AWS Region where you provisioned the EKS cluster (default = eu-central-1).

 To confirm that your EKS nodes are running and are in the ready state, run the following command:

 ```bash
 kubectl get nodes
 ```

+**Bastion Host Consideration (optional)**

+The provided Terraform configuration does not include Bastion Hosts by default.
+However, the architecture is designed to support them if needed.
+In such cases, a Bastion Host should be provisioned in a public subnet to enable secure administrative access to resources in the private subnets, such as EKS worker nodes.

 ### Deploy the data space